OctopusDeploy/blog/blog/2019-09/istio/istio-serviceentry/index.md

 ![](istio-serviceentry.svg "width=500")

-*The architecture diagram with the ServiceEntry resource (in blue).*
+*The architecture diagram with the ServiceEntry resource (in purple).*

 ## Conclusion